shap/shap/CONTRIBUTING.md

 pip install git+https://github.com/slundberg/shap.git@master
 ```

-This can be useful to test if a particular issue or bug is still present in the
+This can be useful to test if a particular issue or bug has been fixed since the
-lastest code.
+most recent release.

 ## Setting up a local development environment